Jordnos/jordnos/README.md

 ### Hi there 👋

-⭐ I'm Jordan, a third year CS student at UBC.
+⭐ I'm Jordan, a fourth year CS student at UBC.

 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jordan-so-07175a124/).